 Butterfly's National Helpline and Web Counselling Service provides free, confidential support for anyone.
-Call 1800 33 4673 (8am-9pm, AEST), email firstname.lastname@example.org or use webchat,
+Call 1800 33 4673 (8am-midnight, AEST, 7 days a week), email firstname.lastname@example.org or use webchat.

 It can be extremely difficult raising the subject of eating disorders with a friend or loved one.
 To be supportive one needs to learn what to say and what not to say.

 We can help you with knowing when to talk to your friend and what to say. ›